 Of course, you can do things the old fashioned way and look through a book of baby names.
 People often joke that parents of people named Aaron are lazy because it’s the first name in the book!

 It can be good to have a look back through your family tree to see if there are any names in there that you like.
 It can also be nice to give your child a middle name that nods to a relative.
 Autumn’s middle name both meets a family tradition and gives a nod to Dave’s late mum.
+It doesn’t necessarily have to be your family that inspires you for a classic name either!
+Censuses are a great source of inspiration – go to this website to get started.

 If you like quite traditional names like me, you might want to take a look through the family tree of Elizabeth II.
 There are some names in there which are quite unusual that you might not necessarily thought of, such as Eugenie.
 Royal names such as George and Harry are popular for boys.